-Fluvial flood risk represents the greatest risk, with 64% of the site lying in Flood Zone 2, based on the EA's fluvial flood map.
-Only 5% of the site is located in Flood Zone 3a.
+Fluvial flood risk represents the greatest risk with 98% of the site lying in Flood Zone 2.

 In this location the fluvial flood map is based on detailed modelling in the form of the River Thames model (Pangbourne to Sonning) (2021).
-The outputs of this model were further assessed and show speed of onset to be very fast on the site during the design event, however the flood depths are generally shallow with hazard ratings of low or danger for Some.
+The outputs of the model shows the limited areas that are at risk during the design event have variable hazard ratings from low to danger for most.
 In this respect fluvial flood risk is considered moderate.